How To Remove Freshly Applied Wax From Your Car? (Answered)

-Three steps to strip freshly applied wax from your car:
+Three steps to strip wax from your car:

-- Wipe with some rubbing alcohol distilled with water in a 50:50 ratio
+- Wipe with rubbing alcohol distilled with water in a 50:50 ratio.

 Step 1: Wash The Car By Using a Wax Strip Shampoo

-The only difference is that instead of pH-neutral shampoo, this time, you’ll have to use a shampoo that’s removing waxes and sealants, and I recommend you use Chemical Guys Slate Car Shampoo (check the price on Amazon now).
+The only difference is that instead of pH-neutral shampoo, this time, you’ll have to use a shampoo that removes waxes and sealants, and I recommend you use Chemical Guys Slate Car Shampoo (check below).

 Step 2: Hand Polish The Car With Turtle Wax Ice Speed Compound

-When the car is spotless from any dirt and grime and the wax has been loosened, you should now quickly hand polish the vehicle by using some light polish.
-That way, you’ll remove 99% of waxes from the car’s paint.
+When the car is clean from any dirt and grime and the wax has been loosened, you should now quickly hand polish the vehicle by using some light polish.
+That way, you’ll remove 99% of the wax from the car’s paint.

-For this purpose, I prefer to use Turtle Wax ICE Speed Compound (check the price on Amazon now).
+For this purpose, I prefer to use Turtle Wax ICE Speed Compound.
 In my opinion, that’s the best car polish for stripping freshly applied car waxes.
 It’s not a strong compound, so it doesn’t require a finishing polish afterward, and it doesn’t leave any marring on the paint.

-Here’s my guide for hand polishing your vehicle, so make sure to check it out.
+Here’s my guide for polishing cars by hand, so make sure to check it out.
 However, you don’t have to follow it strictly.
 You only need to read the 3rd and 4th steps.

 - Pour a few drops of the compound into the applicator pad.